Lindsey Graham wants to hear from woman accusing Kavanaugh of sexual assault

 While his friend watched, she said, Kavanaugh pinned her to a bed on her back and groped her over her clothes, grinding his body against hers and clumsily attempting to pull off her one-piece bathing suit and the clothing she wore over it, according to an account in the Washington Post.

-When she tried to scream, she said, he put his hand over her mouth.
+When she tried to scream, Ford said, Kavanaugh put his hand over her mouth.
 She said she managed to escape when Kavanaugh’s friend jumped on top of them, sending all three tumbling.
 She said she ran from the room, briefly locked herself in a bathroom and then fled the house.

 Senate Republicans point to Kavanaugh previously passing an FBI vetting process, and that 65 women had spoken to the committee about “his impeccable character and respect for others, especially women.”